Rich Froning Jr.

-In addition to making a living off of CrossFit, Froning has won over $1,050,000 in prize money from winning the CrossFit Games four times.
+In addition to making a living off CrossFit, Froning has won over $1,050,000 in prize money from winning the CrossFit Games four times.
 Additionally, he has accumulated significant sponsorships from brands like Reebok, Oakley, and Rogue Fitness.
 In early 2015, Reebok released a shoe designed, in part, by Froning.

 Froning owns and operates the affiliate gym CrossFit Mayhem, located in Cookeville, Tennessee, and is a member of the CrossFit Level 1 Seminar Staff.

 Early life

 Froning was born in Mount Clemens, Michigan.
 He moved to Cookeville, Tennessee, where he currently resides.
 There he attended Cookeville High School where he played baseball and was an all-district, all-region second baseman.
 He also participated in football.
 Upon graduating in 2005, Froning received a baseball scholarship to Walters State Community College.
 Soon after, Froning decided to end his baseball career, and began working at the Cookeville Fire Department, while continuing his studies at Tennessee Tech.
-Froning was introduced to CrossFit by one his professors at Tennessee Tech in 2009, and he soon developed a passion for CrossFit and started doing CrossFit workouts in his barn.
+Froning was introduced to CrossFit by one of his professors at Tennessee Tech in 2009, and he soon developed a passion for CrossFit and started doing CrossFit workouts in his barn.
 In 2010, he began coaching and competing.